-There is expert consensus that the existing stillbirth prediction models are not yet suitable for clinical practice and to inform decision-making, and that there are limitations to their application [22-24].
-In a systematic review including all stillbirth prediction models developed up to 2019, nearly all models showed a high-risk of bias due to the handling of missing data and the low number of events (stillbirths) in the population used to develop the model [22].
+There is expert consensus that the existing stillbirth prediction models are not yet suitable for clinical practice and to inform decision-making, and that there are limitations to their application.
+22-24 In a systematic review including all stillbirth prediction models developed up to 2019, nearly all models showed a high-risk of bias due to the handling of missing data and the low number of events (stillbirths) in the population used to develop the model.
 Unfortunately, the authors excluded studies that used the first-trimester combined test for PE as a screening tool for stillbirth and models that reported composite outcome including stillbirth.
 Moreover, women identified at high-risk by the prediction models are likely to be delivered earlier, before stillbirth happens, which introduces a treatment paradox.
-This further reduces the number of events and the performance of the models developed in observational studies [22].
-A general criticism about existing prediction models is that they often lack internal validation [22-24].
-In the same review, a limited number of the identified models had been internally validated and none were able to be externally validated in an independent dataset [22].
-Allotey et al. recently published an individual participant data (IPD) metaanalysis with the objective of performing an external validation of the existing stillbirth prediction models on a large cohort of women to increase the number of events [24].
-Of the 40 identified models, only 3 could be included in the IPD due to the non-availability of the model equations and the lack of data on key variables used in most published models.
+This further reduces the number of events and the performance of the models developed in observational studies.
+A general criticism about existing prediction models is that they often lack internal validation.22-24 In the same review, a limited number of the identified models had been internally validated and none were able to be externally validated in an independent dataset.
+Allotey et al. recently published an individual participant data meta-analysis with the objective of performing an external validation of the existing stillbirth prediction models on a large cohort of women to increase the number of events.
+Of the 40 identified models, only three could be included in the individual participant data due to the non-availability of the model equations and the lack of data on key variables used in most published models.
 The authors concluded that none of these models could be recommended for clinical practice and that further research was needed to develop and validate more robust prediction models.
 Another limitation of existing prediction models is that stillbirth is the endpoint or outcome of conditions other than placental dysfunction.
-It is therefore possible that several models would be required for different phenotypes of stillbirth, i.e. those due to placental dysfunction or diabetes for example [24].
+It is therefore possible that several models would be required for different phenotypes of stillbirth, that is, those due to placental dysfunction or diabetes for example.

-Later pregnancy interventions to reduce stillbirth

-Rationale for screening based on fetal weight assessment
+Later pregnancy interventions to reduce stillbirth Rationale for screening based on fetal weight assessment

-The majority of SGA neonates with birthweight <10th centile are delivered at term [25].
-The rationale for fetal size assessment is based on the association between perinatal mortality and SGA birth [25].
-In recent studies, a birthweight <10th centile was found in 30%-40% of stillbirths and there was a 3 to 4-times higher rate of birthweight <10th centile among stillbirths than livebirths [5, 26].
+The majority of SGA neonates with birthweight <10th percentile are delivered at term.
+The rationale for fetal size assessment is based on the association between perinatal mortality and SGA birth.
+In recent studies, a birthweight <10th percentile was found in 30%-40% of stillbirths and there was a 3 to 4-times higher rate of birthweight <10th percentile among stillbirths than livebirths.
 On the basis of this association, screening for SGA has been universally implemented in an attempt to reduce adverse outcomes by offering close monitoring and optimizing timing of birth for SGA fetuses.
-In routine antenatal care, detection of SGA fetuses usually relies on serial measurement of symphyseal-fundal height [27].
-If suspicion arises, targeted or selective ultrasound evaluation of fetal growth and wellbeing is undertaken [27].
-This strategy is still widely used even though it has been demonstrated that a policy of universal third-trimester ultrasound screening increases the detection rate of SGA fetuses [28, 29].
+In routine antenatal care, detection of SGA fetuses usually relies on serial measurement of symphyseal-fundal height.
+If suspicion arises, targeted or selective ultrasound evaluation of fetal growth and wellbeing is undertaken.
+This strategy is still widely used even though it has been demonstrated that a policy of universal third-trimester ultrasound screening increases the detection rate of SGA fetuses.